 There are many ways to help protect the nature you love with Openlands.
-Whether your teacher that wants to teach outside, a government agency that wants to improve your greenspace, or a tree lover who wants to volunteer in their community, there are opportunities to connect with nature and your community.
+Whether you’re a teacher that wants to teach outside, a government agency that wants to improve your green space or a tree lover who wants to volunteer in their community, there are opportunities to connect with nature where you live.

 Openlands is hosting two “Beautiful Landscaping with Native Plants” workshops to introduce the basic concepts of native tree and plant landscaping to anyone looking for some help selecting trees and plants.
 The workshops are free and will take place on Saturday, April 13 and Saturday, April 27 — both during our online pre-sale period — so you can hear from experts and make the right selections before placing your orders.